Mortgage Q&A: “What is a lender credit?”

 Nowadays, loan originators must choose either borrower or lender compensation (it cannot be split), with many opting for lender compensation as a means to keep a borrower’s out-of-pocket costs low.

-With lender-paid compensation, the lender essentially provides a loan originator with “X” percent of the loan amount as commission.
+With lender-paid compensation, the bank essentially provides a loan originator with “X” percent of the loan amount as their commission.

 Loan type: 30-year fixed

 Rate with lender-paid compensation and lender credit: 4%

 Let’s pretend the loan amount is $500,000.
 The monthly principal and interest payment is as follows: